joshk111/joshk_ai/README.md

-# OpenLLaMA: An Open Reproduction of LLaMA
+# A fork of OpenLLaMA: An Open Reproduction of LLaMA

 **TL;DR**: we are releasing our public preview of OpenLLaMA, a permissively licensed open source reproduction of Meta AI’s LLaMA.
 We are releasing a series of 3B, 7B and 13B models trained on different data mixtures.
 Our model weights can serve as the drop in replacement of LLaMA in existing implementations.